Enums

 - Create a file in

-Backend\{YourAppName}.Business\Enums\ - Use a block namespace ending with
+Backend\{YourAppName}.Business\Enums\ - Use a block namespace (file-scoped syntax is not supported)

 C# input: